Connection & Action Sprint

 You are about to embark on the work of a lifetime.

-This Toolkit walks communities step-by-step through the planning and execution of a local Registry Week.
-Information unique to a Registry Week and a range of sample forms and templates are included that you can use and adapt for your own local needs.
-As many elements of a Registry Week are similar to a Point-in-Time Count (e.g. forming a leadership team, recruiting and training volunteers, surveying, analyzing data etc.), the Registry Week Toolkit also links to Point-in-Time Count resources on the Homelessness Learning Hub, where appropriate.
+This Toolkit walks communities step-by-step through the planning and execution of a local Connection and Action Spring.
+Information unique to a Connection & Action Sprint and a range of sample forms and templates are included that you can use and adapt for your own local needs.
+As many elements of a Connections & Action Sprint are similar to a Point-in-Time Count (e.g. forming a leadership team, recruiting and training volunteers, surveying, analyzing data etc.), the Connection & Action Sprint Toolkit also links to Point-in-Time Count resources on the Homelessness Learning Hub, where appropriate.

 The Toolkit